-After Logstash and the ioaz Logstash output plugin are installed, the Logstash configuration files are updated with the values that were provided during the installation, and Logstash is started.
+After Logstash and the ioaz Logstash output plugin are installed, the Logstash configuration file is updated with the values that were provided during the installation, and Logstash is started.
+The Logstash configuration file is LOGSTASH_INSTALL_DIR/config/logstash-ioaz.conf, and you can update it by using a text editor.